Kobalt (character): Publication history

 Councilman Tyler Page was one of the many local celebrities invited to the opening of Utopia Park.
-He of course brought his wife, his three children and guests of his older two.
+He, of course, brought his wife, his three children and guests of his older two.
 Rick brought along Michelle Denisi, his longtime crush who recently let him know she had feelings for him too.
 They were all there at different locations in the park when a riot broke out, led by the Blood Syndicate.
 Rick got Michelle safely out of the park and with security before he went back in and put on his costume to help out as Page.

-Councilman Page called Kobalt to let him know that his son was in the park, and Kobalt assured him that yes, he was most likely in costume trying to help out.
+Councilman Page called Kobalt to let him know that his son was in the park, and Kobalt assured him that yes, he was most likely in costume, trying to help out.
 He and Clover went into the park prepared to rescue Page and to enact Kobalt's plan: fake his own death and disappear long enough to train against superhumans before re-emerging.

 He and Clover searched the park and were interrupted by an attack by Crimson.
 Kobalt took his measure, but Crimson was tougher than Kobalt thought and beat him up pretty badly.
 Clover knocked Crimson out with a sneak attack and left with Kobalt to find Page.
 They helped him help people trapped by the riot until Crimson posed as a victim and savagely attacked Page.
-He broke both of Page' arms just to get Kobalt to fight him.
+He broke both of Page's arms just to get Kobalt to fight him.
 Clover set up Kobalt's fake death (a bomb in an already damaged roller coaster) and reluctantly stood by and let Kobalt fight alone.
 He put up less of a fight than he was capable of so that Crimson thought he had him.
 Page stepped in and without the use of his broken arms, kicked Crimson to get him off of Kobalt.
 When Crimson turned to kill Page, Clover distracted him by enacting the plan.
 She pretended to be a woman trapped on the disabled roller coaster.
 Crimson went to rescue her as art of his security role and Kobalt shot him in the legs.
 Kobalt then went to the "rescue" and, with Clover clear, detonated the bomb and pretended he died in the explosion.

 Clover told Page that she promised Kobalt that if anything ever happened to him, she would continue Page's training.
-Page instead chose to retire - his near death at Crimson's hands soured him on the super hero concept.
+Page instead chose to retire - his near-death at Crimson's hands soured him on the superhero concept.

 While St. Cloud exulted in his victory and informed Rabid that Kobalt was dead, Kobalt turned up in Mexico City.
 A man named Sanction picked him up at the airport, called him "Miguel", welcomed his "prize pupil" back and told Kobalt he would get him back into shape.

 Kobalt is of Cuban descent.
 He also appeared in Shadow Cabinet #14 and Static Shock!: The Rebirth of the Cool #4.

 It is currently unknown if Kobalt will make an appearance in the DC Universe after the two universes were combined by Dharma.